cloudsoft/brooklyn-terraform/README.md

 The Terraform Configuration entity managing it is reported to be `ON_FIRE`, so is the application.
 The entities that are not affected by the drift are shown as `RUNNING`.
 In this situation manual intervention is required, and the only possible action is to invoke the `apply` effector of the Terraform Configuration entity.
 This triggers Terraform to execute the updated plan, create the new resources and outputs.

-In about 30 seconds, at the next Apache Brooklyn inspection, if the `apply` effector executed correctly, new entities corresponding the newly created resources are added, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
+In about 15-30 seconds, at the next AMP inspection, if the `apply` effector executed correctly, new entities corresponding the newly created resources are added, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
 Your infrastructure matches the configuration., tf.plan.status=SYNC}`.

 #### Resource and Output Declaration is Removed to the Configuration File(s)

-This situation is 99% to the previous one, with the exception being that at the next Apache Brooklyn inspection, entities matching deleted resources are removed.
+This situation is 99% to the previous one, with the exception being that at the next AMP inspection, entities matching deleted resources are removed.

 #### Only Output Declarations are Added/Removed to/from the Configuration File(s)

 This situation is quite special since output configuration changing is not affecting the infrastructure in any way so Terraform is not that sensitive about it.
-However, Apache Brooklyn is a stricter about this and any output configuration changes cause the `tf.plan` sensor to display `{tf.plan.status=DESYNCHRONIZED, <output change details>}`.
+However, AMP is a stricter about this and any output configuration changes cause the `tf.plan` sensor to display `{tf.plan.status=DESYNCHRONIZED, <output change details>}`.
 In this case the `tf.plan.status=DESYNCHRONIZED` means the plan that was executed had different outputs than the ones currently in the configuration, so the plan and configuration are not in sync.
 The Terraform Configuration entity managing it is reported to be `ON_FIRE`, so is the application.
 The rest of the entities are not affected in any way.

 In this situation manual intervention is required, and the only possible action is to invoke the `apply` effector of the Terraform Configuration entity.
 This triggers Terraform to execute the updated plan, create/remove the new  outputs.

-In about 30 seconds, at the next Apache Brooklyn inspection, if the `apply` effector executed correctly, new `tf.output.*` sensors are created, the ones that no longer match a Terraform output declaration are removed, and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
+In about 15-30 seconds, at the next AMP inspection, if the `apply` effector executed correctly, new `tf.output.*` sensors are created, the ones that no longer match a Terraform output declaration are removed, and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
 Your infrastructure matches the configuration., tf.plan.status=SYNC}`.

 #### Resource is Destroyed Outside Terraform